keb/keb.github.io/content/wishlist.md

 This is a wishlist of miscellaneous stuff I intend to get.

 ## Devices
 * Thinkpad x220 w/ i5-2540M & 8GB RAM **OR** ThinkPad X1 Carbon 4th Gen or 6th Gen & Laptop Stand.
-Maybe a T480? idk.
+Maybe a T480? or a Framework Laptop. idk.
 * PolyMega Retro Game Station
 * NVIDIA Shield TV
 * Sega Saturn